Azure/mec-app-solution-accelerator/README.md

 Here you have additional information on why and [How to setup the DOCKER_REGISTRY environment variable](./docs/SET_DOCKER_REGISTRY_VARIABLE.MD).

-But if you just want to try the solution with `docker-compose up` or Visual Studio, this step is optional, as it should work locally, anyways.
+But if you just want to try the solution with `docker compose up` or Visual Studio, this step is optional, as it should work locally, anyways.

 **Build the Docker images:**